AfeezTheAnalyst/Optimizing-Sales-Performance-and-Strategic-Decision-Making/README.md

-Methodology
+### Methodology

+* Data analysis and visualization using [Microsoft Office Excel 365 with integration of Power Query Capabilities for data modelling]
-Data analysis and visualization using [insert tools/software used] Formulas and pivot tables for data manipulation and aggregation Data mining techniques for anomaly detection
+* Formulas and pivot tables for data manipulation and aggregation
+* Data mining techniques for anomaly detection
-Data visualization for effective communication of insights Expected Outcomes
+* Data visualization for effective communication of insights

+### Expected Outcomes

-A comprehensive understanding of sales trends and patterns Data-driven insights to inform business decisions Identification of areas for improvement and opportunities for growth Recommendations for product discontinuation and sales strategy optimization
+* A comprehensive understanding of sales trends and patterns
+* Data-driven insights to inform business decisions
+* Identification of areas for improvement and opportunities for growth
+* Recommendations for product discontinuation and sales strategy optimization